What are electricity rebates?

 The account holder must have an eligible Pensioner Concession, Health Care, Seniors, DVA Gold card or a Bridging Visa E holder.

-Source: Annual Electricity Concession, Tasmanian Government.
-Accurate as of August 2025.
+Source: Annual Electricity Concession, Tasmanian Government Concessions and Discounts.
+Accurate as of January 2026.

 Heating Allowance